-The Community First Choice (CFC) program covers in-home personal care services and other supports for those who qualify for admission to a facility such as a nursing home.
+The Community First Choice Program (CFC) covers in-home personal care services and other supports for those who qualify for admission to a facility such as a nursing home.
 CFC is administered through the Division of Senior and Disabilities Services (SDS) and applicant need for services must be assessed.

-To learn more about the Community First Choice Program, contact a local Aging and Disability Resource Center (ADRC) or a Development Disabilities Resource Connection (DDRC) office.
+To learn more about the Community First Choice program, contact a local Aging and Disability Resource Center (ADRC) or a Short-Term Assistance and Referral Agency (STAR).